yojoshb/veeam_grafana/README.md

 ![alt tag](https://www.jorgedelacruz.es/wp-content/uploads/2017/02/27/veeam-grafana-004.png)

 This project consists in a Powershell script to retrieve the Veeam Backup & Replication information about last jobs, etc, and save it into JSON which we send to InfluxDB using Telegraf, then in Grafana: a Dashboard is created to present all the information.

+##This has been updated to support Veeam Backup & Replication 11

 ----------